PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - Body Mass Index
 - Temperature in degrees Celsius
 - Head Circumference in cm (use numeric precision as recorded in EHR)
+- BIRTH Height/length in cm (use numeric precision as recorded in EHR)
+- BIRTH Height/length type
+- BIRTH Weight in kg (use numeric precision as recorded in EHR)
+- BIRTH Head Circumference in cm (use numeric precision as recorded in EHR)
 - FVC in liters
 - FVC pre (if recorded differently) in liters
 - FVC post in liters